-- 1. Worked with park officials to prioritize clearing Mar Vista Park of encampments. - 2.
-Providing updates on encampment counts - CIS supporting CF 21-0063 for the city to assess the number of underutilized parcels owned by the City or City agencies for potential use as temp or permanent supportive housing for unhoused residents of LA. - 4.
-CIS supporting CF 21-1115 for a bicycle theft ordinance modeled after a similar plan in the City of Long Beach. - 5.
-Support for Westside Regional Alliance of Council (WRAC) motion to urge city council members to cooperate with member councils to designate sites as sensitive under LAMC section 41.18 - 6.
-CIS supporting CF 14-1057-S9 Buscaino), proposing a new ordinance that would ban overnight vehicle dwelling in all areas of the City, except that in non-residential areas such dwelling may be allowed under a specified permit system. - 7.
-CIS supporting CF-0929 (Buscaino/Koretz) Motion to Designate all Public Schools as Sensitive Sites for Enforcement of LAMC 41.18. - 8.
-The MVCC Board requests that pursuant to §41.18 [a, b, and/or c] of the Los Angeles Municipal Code Council Member Mike Bonin immediately designate said encampment locations for enforcement against sitting, lying, sleeping, or storing, using, maintaining, or placing personal property, or otherwise obstructing the public right-of-way, up to the maximum distance and effective for the maximum period of time prescribed, and as further detailed in §41.18: (1) Sawtelle Boulevard by the 10 Freeway and 405 freeway exchange; (2) Centinela Avenue under the 10 freeway; and,(3) on the north side of Venice Boulevard under the 405 by Globe. - 9.
-PH&S Homeless Committee requests that the City Council, Los Angeles City Planning and City Attorney consider community concerns when drafting and considering the motions in council file item CF 22-0158.
+- 1. Composed of Chair Andrew Marton, Vice-Chair Charlene Samiley, and 2nd Vice-Chair Dr. Jennifer Rafeedie, the committee promotes stakeholder input concerning homeless issues in our community.
+The Committee encourages involvement, provides relevant information and resources, acts as advocate and liaison, and supports viable and equitable solutions.
+Our goal is to decrease the number of homeless people on the streets of Mar Vista by 20% every year over the next five years. - 2.
+Worked with park officials to prioritize clearing Mar Vista Park of encampments. - 3.
+Providing updates on encampment counts. - 4.
+CIS supporting CF 21-0063 for the city to assess the number of underutilized parcels owned by the City or City agencies for potential use as temp or permanent supportive housing for unhoused residents of LA. - 5.
+CIS supporting CF 21-1115 for a bicycle theft ordinance modeled after a similar plan in the City of Long Beach. - 6.
+Support for Westside Regional Alliance of Council (WRAC) motion to urge city council members to cooperate with member councils to designate sites as sensitive under LAMC section 41.18 - 7.
+CIS supporting CF 14-1057-S9 Buscaino, proposing a new ordinance that would ban overnight vehicle dwelling in all areas of the City, except that in non-residential areas such dwelling may be allowed under a specified permit system. - 8.
+CIS supporting CF-0929 (Buscaino/Koretz) Motion to Designate all Public Schools as Sensitive Sites for Enforcement of LAMC 41.18. - 9.
+The MVCC Board requests that pursuant to §41.18 [a, b, and/or c] of the Los Angeles Municipal Code Council Member Mike Bonin immediately designate said encampment locations for enforcement against sitting, lying, sleeping, or storing, using, maintaining, or placing personal property, or otherwise obstructing the public right-of-way, up to the maximum distance and effective for the maximum period of time prescribed, and as

-10. Various guest speakers from the mayor's office, Mike Bonin's office and LAFD.
+- further detailed in §41.18: (1) Sawtelle Boulevard by the 10 Freeway and 405 freeway exchange; (2) Centinela Avenue under the 10 freeway; and,(3) on the north side of Venice Boulevard under the 405 by Globe. - 10.
+PH&S Homeless Committee requests that the City Council, Los Angeles City Planning and City Attorney consider community concerns when drafting and considering the motions in council file item CF 22-0158. - 11.
+Various guest speakers from the mayor's office, Mike Bonin's office and LAFD.